 - Not making the forward pricing adjustment for the forward starting interest rate swap

 - Not using the correct notional amount.
-A number of students used a flat value of 400 million rather than the amortization schedule shared with the question above.
+Some students used a flat value of 400 million rather than the amortization schedule shared with the question above.
 Use the correct amortization schedule

 - Not adjusting for the day count in the fixed as well as floating cash flows.
-Students often use the full rate when calculating semiannual payment, where as they should be using 180/360 or 182/365 * the relevant interest to account for the fact that the payment is a semiannual interest payment.
+Students often use the full rate when calculating the semiannual payment.
+Instead, they should use 180/360 or 182/365 * the relevant interest to account for a semiannual interest payment.

 - Not using the correct applicable floating (forward rate)

-The trick now is to remember that we have all moved 6 months forward in time and the IRS is effective now.
+The trick is to remember that we have moved 6 months forward in time and the IRS is effective now.
 Based on this assumption this is how the revised grid looks like.
-The IRS has a negative MTM because we had expected rates to go up and they have actually come down.
+The IRS has a negative MTM of -1,575,684 because we had expected rates to go up and they have actually come down.

 Once again the biggest mistake students made here was not moving forward in time and pricing the IRS on an as is basis.
 The second biggest mistake was not using the updated curve and the old Swap Rate calculated from the earlier part of the question.